sammchardy/sammchardy.github.io/_posts/2018-01-08-historical-data-download-binance.markdown

 ### Next Steps

-With these cached klines we can open them at a later date to run backtesting on them.
+With these cached klines we can open them at a later date and run backtesting on them.

 Subsequent posts will look at how to use [pandas][pandas] and [TA-Lib][ta-lib] for some simple backtesting.